Bluppie05/nophp/README.md

 - v0.0.1: Added CORS bypassing
 - v0.0.2: Added command blacklist

-WARNING: Use versions before v0.1 at your own risk, these are alpha versions and are at high risk of hack attacks and could destroy your server.
-Versions after v0.1 are beta versions and are much safer to use.
+WARNING: Use server versions before v0.1 at your own risk, these are alpha versions and are at high risk of hack attacks and could destroy your host server.
+Server versions after v0.1 are beta versions and are much safer to use.

 # Public noPHP server list
 - https://nophp-server.herokuapp.com/client.js (default) (reliable) (up2date)